 Paintbrush Canyon & String Lake Loop Trail to Lake Solitude is a 21 mile moderately trafficked loop trail located near Moose, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.

 The trail is in excellent shape.
 After the picnic area and parking lot, the trail is no longer wheelchair accessible, but it is still wide and in terrific shape and offers more sandy beaches and outstanding views.
 You will cross over the stream that feeds the lake via a footbridge.
 From there you enter a mature forest.
 Be sure to watch for wildlife.
 We have seen deer, moose, and an occasional bear.
 Follow the trail signs until you cross another footbridge and you are back at the trailhead.